trackpac-ltd/docs.trackpac.io/docs/chirpstack-guides/migrating-from-helium-console.md

 1. **Create a New Application**: Click 'Add Application', enter a name and optional description, then save.

-2. **Specify an Integration**: Choose where the data is delivered, such as MQTT or HTTP, and set the endpoint.
+2. **Click the Integration Tab**: Choose where the data is delivered, such as MQTT or HTTP, and set the endpoint.
+On HTTP, multpule delivery points can be set, seperate them with a ,

 ## Step 3.
 Add Your Device to the Application